In this section:

 Special educational needs and disability (SEND) provision

 There is a statutory duty to provide suitable education for pupils with an EHCP and for early years’ children entitled to ‘free early education’.
-The Portsmouth SEND Strategy focuses on an inclusive education, with mainstream schools and early years’ settings being the first option considered for all but those with the most severe, complex and long-term educational needs and the most profoundly disabled children.
+The Portsmouth School Place Planning Strategy 2024-29 focuses on an inclusive education, with mainstream schools and early years’ settings being the first option considered for all but those with the most severe, complex and long-term educational needs and the most profoundly disabled children.

 NEWS